reduxjs/redux/docs/recipes/UsageWithTypescript.md

 While [React Redux](https://react-redux.js.org) is a separate library from Redux itself, it is commonly used with React.

-For a complete guide on how to correctly use React-Redux with TypeScript, see **[the "Static Typing" page in the React-Redux docs](https://react-redux.js.org/using-react-redux/static-typing)**.
+For a complete guide on how to correctly use React Redux with TypeScript, see **[the "Static Typing" page in the React Redux docs](https://react-redux.js.org/using-react-redux/static-typing)**.
 This section will highlight the standard patterns.

 As mentioned above, React Redux doesn't ship with its own type definitions.
 If you are using Typescript you should install the [`@types/react-redux` type definitions](https://npm.im/@types/react-redux) from npm.